 “Supporting women entrepreneurs is so crucial to creating an economic future that is fair and inclusive, and we’re so honored to partner with the Goldman Sachs Foundation in this endeavor,” said Leah Belsky, VP of Enterprise Development at Coursera, in a statement.
 “Exponentially scaling this program with our platform will allow many more women to develop the skills, credibility, and networks needed to execute on their ideas.”

 Learners Will Join an Existing Network

 In 2008, Goldman Sachs greatly expanded the scope of the Goldman Sachs Foundation, the philanthropic arm of the company.
-They launched the 10,000 Women initiative in that year and began with in-person instruction.
-Ten years on, the bank has exceeded their goal of training 10,000 women.
+They launched the 10,000 Women initiative that year and began with in-person instruction.
+Ten years on, the bank has exceeded its goal of training 10,000 women and in 2018, Goldman Sachs acquired personal finance startup Clarity Money for $100 million.
 According to their own reporting, 70% of graduates of the program have gone on to bring in higher revenues and 60% have created new jobs.
 Those taking the online course, in other words, will join an existing network of successful entrepreneurs.